daffainfo/ctf-writeup/WolvCTF 2023/README.md

 # WolvCTF 2023
 CTF writeup for WolvCTF 2023.
-I took part in this CTF competition with the TCP1P team and got 14th place out of 599 teams
+I took part in this CTF competition with the TCP1P team and got 14th place out of 599 teams and @yuuna

-Thanks to the team especially @dimasma0305 and @yuuna

 | Category | Challenge |
 | --- | --- |